13 Essential Vitamins Your Body Needs to Stay Healthy

 Where to get Vitamin B1: Pork, legumes, nuts, seeds, fortified cereals, grains.

-Pack your diet with the best foods to boost your metabolism.
+Discover the best foods to boost your metabolism.

 Riboflavin (Vitamin B2)